 Gun Permit to Purchase

-If you possess or are going to apply for a Minnesota permit to carry, you do not need to apply for a separate permit to purchase.
+If you possess or plan to apply for a Minnesota permit to carry a firearm, you do not need to apply for a separate permit to purchase a firearm.
 A valid permit to carry includes the authorization to purchase a firearm.

 - There is no cost to apply for an application.